 The one secret I will give you is you don't want an offer that everyone wants.
 You want an offer that only a few specific people want.

 I send back a reply saying I'm not looking for free advice.

 And ask if I could be a good fit for Justin's consulting.

-Justin peaces out from the email convo, and his assistant Molly Medvecky steps in with this reply:
+Justin peaces out from the email conversation, and his assistant Molly Medvecky steps in with this reply: